shrinerb/shrine/doc/changing_location.md

 end
 ```

-## 1. Updating location generation
+## 1. Update the location generation

-Since Shrine generates location only once during upload, it is safe to change
+Since Shrine generates the location only once during upload, it is safe to change
-the `Shrine#generate_location` method, all existing files will still continue
+the `Shrine#generate_location` method.
+All the existing files will still continue
-to work.
+to work with the previously stored urls because the files have not been migrated.

 ```rb
 class ImageUploader < Shrine